aiven/aiven-operator/docs/docs/authentication.md

 ---

-To get authenticated and authorized, set up the communication between the Aiven Operator for Kubernetes and Aiven by using a token stored in a Kubernetes secret.
-You can then refer to the secret name on every custom resource in the `authSecretRef` field.
+To get authenticated and authorized, set up the communication between the Aiven Operator for Kubernetes and Aiven by using a token stored in a Kubernetes Secret.
+You can then refer to the Secret name on every custom resource in the `authSecretRef` field.

 **If you don't have an Aiven account yet, sign